 “How much more in debt can we get if we are slaves?”

-Monty went to argue, but fell short of words.
-Looking down at the apple he marvelled at the shine of it.
+Monty went to argue but fell short of words.
+Looking down at the apple, he marveled at the shine of it.
 Smelling it, he could taste the sweet scent as it fell to the back of his throat.
-Taking one bite his face scrunched up as the sweetness filled his mouth.
+Taking one bite, his face scrunched up as the sweetness filled his mouth.

 “That happened to me on the first couple of bites too.”
-Tommy added as his crunched into his apple again.
+Tommy added as he crunched into his apple again.

 Monty wasted no time and devoured the whole apple, core and all.

 “I have never tasted an apple like that or even seen one so red before.”